Fabian-Gruenbichler/rust/src/doc/reference/src/glossary.md

 ### Dispatch

 Dispatch is the mechanism to determine which specific version of code is actually run when it involves polymorphism.
 Two major forms of dispatch are static dispatch and dynamic dispatch.
-While Rust favors static dispatch, it also supports dynamic dispatch through a mechanism called ‘trait objects’.
+Rust supports dynamic dispatch through the use of [trait objects][type.trait-object].

 ### Dynamically sized type